Josemagne/LocalSessionStorageAPI/lssv/README.md

 - [ ] Restrict the possible arguments of 'entityName' to the ones defined in the web storage.

 - [ ] Minify code in the compilation process.

+- [ ] Refactor the code that checkInstance() allows multiple types for a property